jobweek/CurveArray/README.md

   4. Yes, we got the curve geometry right.
 But note the tilt of its points.
 It clearly doesn't match the normals of the mesh vertices.
 Using built-in blender method 'Convert' we can't create a curve with each of its points directed to corresponding normals of mesh vertices.
 But you can  do it with curve creation functions of the Magic Curve module !
   ![Smooth Curve](/documentation_resources/5.png)
   ![Smooth Curve vs Convert](/documentation_resources/6.png)

+To create a curve with the Smooth Curve or Split Curve operators, you need to do two things:

+  Select a sequence of vertices and.
+  Сlick the operator call button with the corresponding name.

+### Smooth Curve operator